Cancel anytime

 History and Background

-Cal-Maine Foods Inc. was founded in 1957 through the merger of several egg production businesses.
-It has grown through acquisitions and organic expansion to become the largest producer and distributor of fresh shell eggs in the United States.
+Cal-Maine Foods, Inc. was founded in 1957 and is headquartered in Jackson, Mississippi.
+It has grown through acquisitions and internal expansion to become the largest producer and distributor of fresh shell eggs in the United States.

 Core Business Areas

-- Production and Sale of Shell Eggs: This segment involves the production, grading, packaging, and distribution of shell eggs, including conventional, cage-free, organic, and specialty eggs.
+- Shell Eggs Production: The company's primary business is the production, grading, packaging, marketing, and distribution of fresh shell eggs, including conventional, cage-free, organic, and nutritionally enhanced eggs.

 Leadership and Structure